Subscriber only lesson.

 About this lesson

 One potential source of m:m (many to many) join issues in Power BI can be solved by combining multiple columns into a "composite key" in order to relate tables together.
 This module will dig into this issue, as well as how we solve the problem.

 Download this lesson’s related exercise files.
-You can download the source data files from the top of your Lessons page.Solving many to many Joins via Composite Keys.pbix
+You can download the source data files for the course from the resources section of your Lessons page.Solving many to many Joins via Composite Keys.pbix

 95 KB Solving many to many Joins via Composite Keys - Completed.pbix

 Creating composite keys in order to link tables via one to many relationships.

 When to use

 Use when you need to consolidate two (or more) columns in order to create a column that can be used to create one to many joins.